idaholab/moose/modules/heat_conduction/doc/content/source/interfacekernels/ConjugateHeatTransfer.md

 Therefore, the parameter `variable` may be tied to internal energy.
 For these cases, the parameter `T_fluid` must be provided.

-This class adopts the convection that the master side is the fluid side and the slave side is the solid side.
+This class adopts the convection that the master side is the fluid side and the secondary side is the solid side.
 Therefore, `variable` expects the primary variable of the fluid energy equation and `neighbor_var` expects the solid temperature.
 It is assumed that the solid energy equation is solved for the solid temperature.